na-na-hi/renget/archive/onrms.md

 ***
 ***
 ####ABOUT
-this is a **novice-to-advanced guide** on AI and chatbotting. it introduces key ideas and teaches proper communication with bots and AI thinking
+this is a **novice-to-advanced guide** on AI and chatbotting. it presents key concepts and shows how to talk with AI bots

 AI specializing in text is called ==**LLM (Large Language Model)**==

-since late 2022 LLMs experienced a boom, becoming a valuable part of our world, impacting various parts of our life such as communication and hobbies. since you are reading this guide, you are most likely interested in *using LLMs for bots, roleplay, fanfiction and creative writing*
+since late 2022, LLMs boomed, becoming a integral part of our world and significantly impacting various areas like communication and hobbies. since you are reading this, you are curious about *using LLMs for bots, roleplay, fanfiction and creative writing*

 -> ![image failed to load: reload the page](https://files.catbox.moe/mf0r4u.png) <-

-this guide contains two parts:
+this guide includes two parts:
-* !~ **[ESSENTIALS](#ESSENTIALS)** ~! - briefly covers the **most important aspects**. you `MUST` read this part to understand what you are doing and learn the most important terms
+* !~ **[ESSENTIALS](#ESSENTIALS)** ~! - briefly covers the **most important aspects**. you `MUST` read this part to grasp the basics and familiarize yourself with key terms
-* !~ **[CONCEPTS](#CONCEPTS )** ~! - delves into various **themes** in more detail; longer and optional reading but provides deeper understanding of LLMs' inner processes, clears some confusion and explains why LLMs act the way they act. here you will learn how to avoid various issues like looping, -isms, biases, and how to make your own bots
+* !~ **[CONCEPTS](#CONCEPTS )** ~! - goes deeper into different **themes**; a longer and optional read but offers a deeper understanding of LLMs, clears ambiguities and explains why LLMs behave the way they do. you will learn how to avoid issues like looping, -isms, biases, and how to create your own bots and JBs